 Step 1: Trace

-To make sure your tracing doesn’t move, tape down your picture as well as the transparency film on top of your picture and show your children how to trace the image.
+Tip: To make sure your tracing drawing doesn’t move, tape down the picture as well as the transparency film on top of the picture.
+Show your children how to trace the image.

 When children exclaim that they are done tracing, encourage them to add their own details, patterns, or landscape surrounding their drawings.
 You could also invite them to use different patterns to create multiple versions of the same image, or they could trace their own drawings.

 If you tape a colored paper behind your transparency film, it will make the details of your drawing more visible.
-It’s fun to try out a variety of colored papers before choosing one.
-Younger children e.g. often discover that you can’t see yellow lines on yellow paper or that there’s different shades of yellow.
+It is fun to try out a variety of colored papers before choosing one.
+Younger children e.g. often discover that you can’t see yellow lines on yellow paper or that there are different shades of yellow.

-Most of the children really love their drawings and want to frame them.
-Simply cut out a frame of sturdy watercolor paper, the size of your drawing, and tape your drawing to the back of it.
-Decorate as you wish.
+Simply cut out a frame of sturdy watercolor paper and tape your drawing to the back of it.
+Decorate.
 We used crayons and Sharpies to add patterns to our frame and painted right over them with watercolors before glueing some paper scrap shapes onto our frame.

 Aren’t they lovely?

+Creative minds think alike?
 There’s many wonderful approaches to tracing.
-To learn more about the benefits and different approaches of tracing, follow the links to these inspiring blogs:
+To learn more about the benefits, similar and different approaches of tracing, follow the links to these inspiring blogs: